 Psychometric tests have become a common part of recruitment.
 There’s no time to waste in disliking them – they are here to stay for the foreseeable future.
 The good news?
-You can learn to handle them.
-Not only that, but you can learn to master them.
+You can learn how to handle psychometric tests.
+Not only that, but you can learn to master them, too.

 You are far better placed to handle a test if you understand why you are doing it and what you can expect on the day.